If you want to sell your home…don’t do any of these dumb things

 1. Upgrades without a permit

 It may seem like getting permits to finish your basement or turn a powder room into a full bath is more trouble than it’s worth.
 There is a financial and time cost when you applying for the proper permits, especially if your project is relatively small, you might wonder what the big deal is in skipping that part of the process.
 In addition, some homeowners forgo permits in order to keep their property taxes at the pre-renovation level.
+Consider this one dumb way you are destroying the value of your home.

 But doing any upgrades or renovations to your home without a permit can make your house completely unsalable.